WillieMensa/Old-Memorioso---fuera-de-uso/README.md

 # MEMORIOSO
 by Willie Verger

+## Title
+# MEMORIOUS

-## Description
+## Brief description
-Memorioso is a game that challenges your concentration and memory.
+MEMORIOSO is a game where you must exercise concentration and memory.
-It's an opportunity for mental exercise and fun at the same time.

-### What does it consist of?
-There are different groups of images.
-You choose the group within which there will be pairs of identical images that you should detect.
+## Complete description
+There is a set of cards or cards, each with an image, placed in such a way that its front is not visible.
+There are two tabs of each image.
+The game consists of finding pairs of equal images.
+When you click on an image, it is turned over.
+Two consecutive cards are chosen.
+If they turn out to be the same they are removed from the board.
+If they are different, they return to the original position.
+The game ends when all pairs have been found.
-There are several levels of difficulty given by the number of images presented.
+There are several levels of difficulty given by the amount of images presented.
 The mechanics of the game is simple, however it requires memory to facilitate the proper placement of pairs of images.

+### Degree of difficulty
+The degree of difficulty of the game is fixed by the amount of BALDOSITAS that are placed on the board.

+### Keywords
+games, logic, entertainment, mathematical recreation, concentration, memory.

 ### Requirements
 Requires memory and attention.

-### Degree of difficulty
-The degree of difficulty of the game is fixed by the number of images;

-### Keywords
+## Keywords
 Games, memory, concentration, logic, entertainment.

 ## Usage